 Small class size of only 1-8 students, so every student gets individual help and attention.
 There are never more than 8 students per class, sometimes much less.

 At the end of the course, we use our resources to help match you with an American speaking practice partner for free.
 This way you can continue improving indefinitely after the course, by meeting one-to-one with an American English speaking volunteer for weekly practice.
-Get answers to cultural and English language questions when they arise, even after you finish.
+Your volunteer will help you continue to practice your American accent training and get answers to cultural and English language questions when they arise, even after you finish.
 You will still have a guide.